SummerS-tars/Practice_ICS/1_ClassNote/7_Linking.md

 which will be relocated by dynamic linker at load time
 to make sure the entry in GOT have the right absolute address of the object

+- [ ] Can dynamic linker relocate the GOT at runtime?

 *all in all*
 *the GOT will contains the absolute address of the global object referenced by the object module*
-*and why we use GOT is because of the fixed runtime offset between GOT and instruction*
+*and why we can use GOT is because of the fact that runtime offset between GOT and instruction(which refers to the dynamic object) is fixed*

-- [ ] here still get some confusion
-    about how GOT get the absolute address of the global object?
+- [ ] how dose GOT get the absolute address of the global object?

 ### 12.2.
 PIC Function Invocation